Cash-strapped Zifa expects to gross

 “We are expecting to gross something like $250 000 from the game against a budget of $185 000.
 We have an organisation to run.
 It is our duty and we have the Cape Verde away match that is coming,” Kasu said.

-Kasu was speaking on the sidelines of the Fifa General Secretaries Seminar at a Victoria Falls hotel yesterday.
+Kasu was speaking on the sidelines of the Fifa General Secretaries Seminar at a Victoria Falls hotel on Wednesday.